 In addition to Bryan's professional career in agriculture, he also farms 100 acres of organic farmland where he grows organic corn, barley and cover crops.
 He hopes to add a few acres of industrial hemp to his rotation to gain a more thorough understanding of the agronomy of industrial hemp.
 Bryan looks forward to working with farmers throughout the Midwest to help them be successful in growing this exciting new crop.

-James is currently finishing his bachelor’s degrees in in Psychology and Neuroscience with plans to one day become a neurosurgeon, but in that endeavor, he holds his role in the hemp industry vitally necessary.
+James completed his two bachelor’s degrees in in Psychology and Neuroscience May, 2019 with plans to one day become a neurosurgeon, but in that endeavor, he holds his role in the hemp industry vitally necessary.
 He also handles many of the technical and administrative support roles within Legacy Hemp including the management of the website, customer relations, the integration and development of new technology, along with pushing new product development within the industry.

 James's vision for the industrial hemp industry is ever-expanding and simply enjoys being part of making it all possible.